 I’ve been using anti-snoring devices for several years now and like all new products I try, I typically use the device for 2 weeks at night in order to accurately compare products.

 The first night

 The first night I used Mute, I noticed that the nose dilators fit into my bedtime routine just fine.
 I had Mute sitting next to my bed on my nightstand and after finishing reading for the evening, I simply slid the nose dilator into each nostril.
 I adjusted it a bit to make sure it was securely in place.
-It did feel a bit awkward at first by having something in my nose, however you can immediately feel Mute pushing at either side of the nostril and really opening up the nasal passage.
+It did feel a bit awkward at first by having something in my nose, however, you can immediately feel Mute pushing on either side of the nostril and really opening up the nasal passage.

 The next morning when I woke up, I felt well rested and assumed that my snoring was stopped.
 I asked my wife if she had heard me the night before and she said no. I guess it did the trick!